Postgraduate Course: Animals and Society (PGGE11194)

 ||Availability||Not available to visiting students

-This course addresses contemporary issues concerning nonhuman animals (in particular, mammals), from multidisciplinary perspectives in the social sciences and humanities.
-It aims to provide a grasp of key issues in the new, burgeoning field of animal studies and to extend this knowledge to more specific topics through the use of films, guest lectures, student presentations, and a local field trip.
+This course addresses contemporary issues concerning nonhuman animals from multidisciplinary perspectives in the humanities and social sciences.
+It aims to provide a grasp of key issues in the burgeoning field of animal studies and to extend this knowledge to more specific topics through the use of film, guest lectures, student presentations, and a local field trip.
 The approach is largely conceptual and theoretical, but also intends to bring theory and practice together via topical case studies and other means.

 The course begins with foundational questions concerning the nature of animals and animal capacities before moving to ethical questions about the treatment of animals.
 It then addresses the range of animal-human relations, from interactions with wild animals to those much closer to home, such as farm animals and companion animals.
 It then looks at our creative interactions with animals through representations and other forms of engagement in the arts and media.